raspberrypilearning/fart-detector/WORKSHEET.md

 ## Step 5: Write code to calibrate the ladder

-As stated above we need to calibrate the ladder to bring the output voltage of the air quality sensor down to just below the threshold of the trigger pin so that it reads `LOW`.
-That way any increase in output voltage caused by a fart will tip the trigger from `LOW` into `HIGH` (which we can easily detect in code).
+As stated above we need to calibrate the ladder to bring the output voltage of the air quality sensor down to just below the threshold of the trigger pin so that it reads LOW.
+That way any increase in output voltage caused by a fart will tip the trigger from LOW into HIGH (which we can easily detect in code).

 Lets continue editing our program.
 Enter the following command: